glomdom/RobloxCS/README.md

 ## Status

+**Note:** PRs submitted which modify the following projects will be closed, unless there is a good reason to merge:
+- `RobloxCS.AST`
+- `RobloxCS.Common`
+- `RobloxCS.Example`
+- `RobloxCS.Transpiler`

-**Note:** PRs will be closed until v0.0.1 is released so I can focus on the core.
-Issues and feature suggestions are welcomme.
+Issues and feature suggestions are welcome.